GRIDAPPSD/CIMHub/README.rst

    - *python3 onestep.py* checks power flow solutions on 5 variants of the IEEE 13-bus system
    - *python3 naming.py* checks power flow solutions with mRID naming

-4. Still inside the Docker Terminal, run the set of examples:
+4. Still inside the Docker Terminal, run the full set of examples:

    - *cd ..*
    - *python3 batch\_tests.py* will run a set of examples that may take several minutes to complete.
    - Check *\*.inc* files in the example sub-directories for output results.
    - Check *\*.log* files in the example sub-directories for detailed warnings and errors.

-5. To shut down the converter:
+5. To shut down the container:

    - *exit* from inside the Docker Terminal
-   - *./stop.sh* from the host Terminal
+   - *./stop.sh* from the host Terminal (**TODO**: this currently empties the /data volume)

 The example script may produce error messages upon first invocation, because the Blazegraph engine doesn't start immediately.
 However, the